-Use MX records, provided by the G Suite Setup Wizard, to verify your domain (if you haven’t already verified it) and to set up Gmail as your professional email.
+Use MX records to verify your domain (if you haven’t already verified it) and to set up Gmail as your professional email.

 After you've switched to Google's MX records, you can receive your email in your Gmail inbox or through an email client like MS Outlook.